rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-image-of-specified-server-servers-server-id-actions.rst

 In addition to creating images manually, you may also schedule images of your server automatically.

-Specify the target server ID in the URI.
+In the URI, specify the target server ID.

 In the request body, specify the ``createImage`` action, followed by attributes.